Living with psoriatic arthritis has its challenges beyond pain, stiffness, and fatigue.

 Depression can be treated.
 Medication can help reset the chemicals in your brain, and therapy can help you work through your troubles.
 Even things like exercise can help.

 Let your doctor know if you feel down for more than a couple of weeks.
-She can help you come up with a plan to feel better.
+They can help you come up with a plan to feel better.

 One of the best things you can do when your feelings start to get to you is to talk with your doctor or a mental health professional.
 Counseling can help you change negative thinking patterns, plan strategies, and build skills to become stronger emotionally.